 Mary Ann Doane, Professor.
 Feminist theory, semiotics, cinema, media, cultural theory, archaeology of media technology, poststructuralism.

-Jacob Gaboury, Assistant Professor.
+Jacob Gaboury, Associate Professor.
 Digital media, visual culture, media archaeology, queer theory, 20th century histories of technology and computation, computer graphics, and the intersection of contemporary art and technology .